|Awarding Agency Name

 - The release of this NOFO does not obligate the Illinois Department of Human Services to make an award.

-- The source of funding for this program is State funds.
+- The source of funding for this program is gambling tax revenue funds.

 - Subject to appropriation, the grant period will begin no sooner than July 1, 2022 and will continue through June 30, 2023.

-- Successful applicants under this NOFO may be eligible to receive one subsequent one-year grant renewal for this program.
+- Successful applicants under this NOFO may be eligible to receive two subsequent one-year grant renewals for this program.
 Renewals are at the discretion of the Department and are based on performance and sufficient appropriation.

 - Proposed budgets must be sufficiently detailed and justified to be approved by IDHS.
 Successful applicants will NOT receive a grant agreement until after their budget has been approved through the Community Service Agreement tracking system (CSA) system.